 What are pre-market and after-hours trading?

-Pre-market and after-hours trading allows Robinhood Gold users an additional two and a half hours of trading per day:
+Pre-market and after-hours trading allows Robinhood users an additional two and a half hours of trading per day:

 During the after-hours session, the price displayed on a stock’s detail page is the stock’s price at the close of the regular market hours session.

 What are the percentages under the current stock price?

 The percentage change in the “Today” line, shown below the price, represents the stock’s movement from the open to close of the regular market hours session.

 Just below that, in the “after-hours” line, you’ll find a stock’s ongoing percentage change in the after-hours session.